-The Doctor of Public Health (DrPH) program is designed to be completed in three (3) years of full-time academic work, or up to seven (7) years of part-time academic work, including the doctoral dissertation.
+The Doctor of Public Health (DrPH) program is designed to be completed in four (4) to eight (8) years of academic work, including the doctoral dissertation.

 A doctoral degree candidate must complete the proposed DrPH program core requirements as well as the requirements of the track specialty.
 Electives, which provide a further in-depth examination of selected issues, will complete the program requirements.
 For all students, the number of credits required for successful completion of the program is 45.